 Work and Income OSCAR Fee Subsidy

 Parents can apply for financial asssistance from Work and Income to help with their before/after school care and school holiday programme fees.
 The programme must be "OSCAR Approved".
 Other eligibility criteria apply and are explained here.

 If you are not familiar with the different processes outlined below, we recommend that you read the rest of the information on this page first.

-"OSCAR Approval", funding contracts and fee subsidy are each administered by different agencies within the Ministry of Social Development.
+"OSCAR Approval", OSCAR funding contracts and OSCAR Fee Subsidy are each administered by different agencies within the Ministry of Social Development.
 Please use the advice and support links on the contacts page if you would like to know more about this.